Writality

 GATEWAY FORGE

-What I wanted was a little more restraint and a little more focus on the act of writing.
+What I wanted was a little more restraint and a wee bit more focus on the writing.
 I wanted the worldbuilding tools to be present, but not to overshadow the manuscript.
-Writality is my attempt to keep the useful depth while staying quieter and more draft-centered.
+Writality is my attempt to keep the useful depth while staying quieter and more draft-centred.

 WHERE WRITALITY FEELS DIFFERENT